 It is an ocular manifestation of diabetes, a systemic disease, which affects up to 80 percent of all patients who have had diabetes for 10 years or more.
 The longer a person has diabetes, the higher his or her chances of developing diabetic retinopathy.

-Despite these intimidating statistics, research indicates that at least 90% of new cases could be reduced Diabetic retinopathy, is damage to the retina caused by complications of diabetes and is the leading cause of blindness in American adults. y preventative monitoring during regular eye examinations and proper treatment.
+Despite these intimidating statistics, research indicates that at least 90% of new cases could be reduced to diabetic retinopathy, which is damage to the retina caused by complications of diabetes and is the leading cause of blindness in American adults. y preventative monitoring during regular eye examinations and proper treatment.

 There are multiple forms of diabetic retinopathy, and only your doctor can determine your particular form.
 With one form, blood vessels may swell and leak fluid.
 In another, abnormal new blood vessels grow on the surface of the retina.